learn-co-curriculum/phase-0-the-dom-modifying-elements-lab/README.md

 1. Create DOM elements programmatically
 2. Add elements in the DOM
+3. Update elements using `innerHTML`
-3. Change properties on DOM nodes
+4. Change properties on DOM nodes
-4. Remove elements from the DOM
+5. Remove elements from the DOM

 ## Introduction